Trish Stratus: Women's Champion (2001–2003)

 Following her first face turn, Stratus began wrestling part-time.
 She teamed up with Lita against then-heels, Stacy Keibler and Torrie Wilson at InVasion.
 After suffering an ankle injury in the summer, however, she was sidelined for the following three months.
 This interrupted not only her recent venture into wrestling, but also an on-screen romance with Jeff Hardy and budding storyline with Team Xtreme.
 As she rehabilitated, she kept herself visible by co-hosting Excess on TNN.
 After returning in autumn, Stratus appeared at Survivor Series where she won the WWF Women's Championship for the first time in a six-pack challenge.
-Stratus was next involved in a feud with Jazz over the Women's Championship, where she retained the championship at the Royal Rumble, but dropped the championship to Jazz two weeks later on the February 4, 2002 episode of Raw.
+Stratus was next involved in a feud with Jazz over the Women's Championship, where on the January 17, 2002, episode of SmackDown!
+Jazz attacked Stratus backstage and broke her hand.
+Stratus overcame the injury and retained the championship at the Royal Rumble.
+On the January 22 episode of SmackDown!, Stratus defeated Jazz via disqualification after Jazz relentlessly attacked Stratus's injured hand and left her laid out in the ring.
+Stratus eventually dropped the championship to Jazz in convincing fashion on the February 4, 2002, episode of Raw.
 Stratus then attempted to regain the title for several months, including competing in a triple threat match at WrestleMania X8 against Lita and Jazz in her hometown of Toronto, but failed to win the match.
 While chasing after the Women's Championship, Stratus won the WWE Hardcore Championship on May 6, pinning Crash Holly after Bubba Ray Dudley hit him over the head with a trash can.
 She lost the title to Steven Richards soon afterward however, due to the stipulation that the belt was to be defended 24/7 as long as there was a referee present.
 One week later, she won the Women's Championship for the second time in a tag team match with Bubba Ray Dudley where she faced Richards and Jazz, where the Hardcore Championship was also on the line.
 Stratus landed a hard metal trash can shot to Jazz's head, which badly weakened her and allowed Stratus to win easily.
 During this time, Stratus began wrestling solely on the Raw brand after being drafted in the WWF Brand Extension.